prescientmoon/scrap.nvim/README.md

 ## 💡The idea

+You might also want to read the explanation provided by [vim-abolish](https://github.com/tpope/vim-abolish#abbreviation).

 Abbreviations are super useful!
 For instance, I very often make use of `thrf => therefore`.
 How can we improve the workflow of setting up new abbreviations?

 1. We can automatically generate capitalized versions of similar abbreviations (i.e.: `Thrf => Therefore`).
 This is handled automatically by this plugin! (see the [usage](#-how-to-use) section for more details)